JochenFM/MS3_VideoLibrary/README.md

 My attempt at binding data from MongoDB to the video library failed in that data got injected into videos.html rather than library.html, but the html for the video.html changes to that of the video library, and in the latter, a new card with image is created as it should but not in the right format.
+Solved by swapping the functions index() and add_videos() in how each connects to MongoDB

+Customize Cloudinary widget I followed https://cloudinary.com/documentation/upload_widget#localization